nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 should ask one of the merge request reviewers to review your changes.
 You can find a list of these reviewers at <https://about.gitlab.com/company/team/>.
 A reviewer in turn can request a performance specialist to review the changes.

+## Think out of the box

+Everyone has their own perception how the new feature is gonna be used.
+Always think how users gonna be using the feature instead.
+Usually, users test our features in a very unconventional way, like by brute forcing or abusing edge conditions that we have.

+Example:

+You assume that your milestone can have only 1-3 releases attached.
+Consider how this feature will work if user mistakenly puts 1000 milestones in the release:

+1. Will this page explode?
+1. Will it load or timeout?
+1. What is the easiest way to fix it?
+1. Maybe it is acceptable to limit and just show a few, but ignore rest?
+1. Maybe show an indicator that you have 1000+ more?

+## Data set

+The data set that will be processed by merge request should be known and documented.
+One of the examples is the feature processing files.
+The feature should clearly document what expected data set is for this feature to process, and what problems it might cause.

+One examples would be a filtering of files from git repository.
+Your feature requests a list of all files from the repository and perform search for the set of files.
+As an author you should understand the:

+1. What repositories are going to be supported?
+1. How long it will take for big repositories like Linux kernel?
+1. Is there something that we can make to do differently to not process big data set?
+1. Should we build some fail-safe mechanism to contain computation complexity, usually it is better to degredate the service for single user instead of all users.

+## Query plans and database structure

+Each changed query should have a comment with attached query plan that is executed against **staging** environment.

+The query plan can answer the questions whether we need additional indexes, or whether we perform expensive filtering (ex. using sequential scans).

+Each query plan should be run against substantional size of data set.
+For example if you look for issues with specific condition, you should consider validating the query against small number (a few hundred) and big number (100_000) of issues.
+See how the query will behave if the result will be a few and a few thousand.

+This is needed as we have users using GitLab for very big projects and in a very unconventional way.
+Even, if it seems that it is unlikely that such big data set will be used, it is still plausible that one of our customers will have the problem with the feature.

+Understanding ahead of time how it is gonna behave at scale even if we accept it, is the desired outcome.
+We should always have a plan or understanding what it takes to optimise feature to magnitude of higher usage patterns.

+Every database structure should be optimised and sometimes even over-described to be prepared to be easily extended.
+The hardest part after some point is data migration.
+Migrating milion of rows will always be troublesome and can have negative impact on application.

 ## Query Counts